-Sivan Rubinstein (Artist) and Xavier De Sousa (Producer)
+Pair 1: Sivan Rubinstein (Artist) and Tal Weinstein (Producer)

-Joseph Toonga originates from Cameroon but was raised in the East End of London.
+Joseph originates from Cameroon and was raised in the East End of London.
 In 2007, he founded his company Just Us Dance Theatre and is resident artist at Greenwich Dance.
 In 2011, he was awarded the Blueprint Bursary, which was supported by East London Dance and Sadler’s Wells.
-His current line of enquiry is a fascination with how he can convey others’ life experiences and thoughts through dance, without having to use the power of words.
-He is intrigued by the rawness and precision that hip-hop (Popping and Krump) provides, and within his work, explores how he can combine this with the shapes and structures more commonly used in contemporary techniques, to create a vocabulary that cannot be bound or stylised, and can draw out human emotions from integrating the two styles as one.
+His is interested in how he convey others’ life experiences and thoughts through dance, without the use of words.
+He is intrigued by the rawness and precision that hip-hop (Popping and Krump) provides.
+He combines this with contemporary techniques to create a vocabulary that cannot be bound or stylised, and draws upon human emotions.
 Since graduating from London Contemporary Dance School he’s been awarded the Deutsche Bank Creative Enterprise Award.

 Other highlights include: